 - Final Thoughts

 Types of Black Tea

 Black tea is considered a true tea, meaning that it is made from Camellia sinensis leaves.
 These leaves are fully oxidized, giving them a strong flavor.

-To prepare the drink, you steep tea leaves or a tea bag in hot water.
+To prepare the drink, you steep tea leaves or a tea bag in hot water (unless you’re making cold brew black tea).
 This gives you a rich brew that often has smoky, earthy, and bold flavor notes.
 Precisely how the tea tastes varies depending on the type that you choose and the individual product.